kroolar/tech-stack/internet/dns.md

 # DNS
 DNS lets users connect to websites using domain names instead of IP addresses.

+### What is a domain
+It is readable text that is associated with a given IP address.
+Any internet user can register their own domain name.

 ### DNS Infrastructure Servers
 #### DNS Recursor
 Responsible for receiving requests from the client and returning the ip address.
 For this purpose, it must communicate with other servers.